USDA asks markets when is the best time for data

 The notice was scheduled to appear on Friday to open a 30-day comment period.
 Allowing for time to review comments, USDA may be two or three months away from a decision on release times.

-USDA traditionally published most of its reports in the early morning or in mid-to-late afternoon when exchanges were closed.
-But the trend-setting Chicago Board of Trade adopted a 21-hour trading day in May to offset the 22-hour day inaugurated by the rival InterContinental Exchange.
+USDA traditionally published most of its reports in the early morning or in mid-to-late afternoon when U.S. exchanges were closed.
+But the trend-setting Chicago Board of Trade adopted a 21-hour trading day in May to offset the 22-hour day inaugurated by the rival InterContinental Exchange .

 There were informal suggestions the USDA reports should be released at mid-morning in the United States, when trading is briskest at the Chicago exchanges as a way to minimize volatility.